sebastiansauer/stats-nutshell/050-regression1.html.md

 >   🧑‍🎓 I want more!

->   👨‍🏫 Checkout all [exercises tagges with "regression"](https://datenwerk.netlify.app/#category=regression) on [datenwerk](https://datenwerk.netlify.app/).
+>   👨‍🏫 Checkout all [exercises tagged with "regression"](https://datenwerk.netlify.app/#category=regression) on [datenwerk](https://datenwerk.netlify.app/).
 Pro-Tipp: Use the translation function of your browers to translate the webpage into your favorite language.